Japan Air Lines Cargo Flight 46E: Flight

 JAL Flight 46E departed Anchorage about 12:24 local time.
-The flight release/weather package provided to the pilots by Evergreen operations contained a forecast for severe turbulence and indicated that severe turbulence was reported by other large airplanes.
-As Flight 46E taxied onto the runway to await its takeoff clearance, the local controller informed "the flight crew that the pilot of another Evergreen Boeing 747 reported severe turbulence at 2500 ft while climbing out from runway 06R."
+The flight release/weather package provided to the pilots by Evergreen operations contained a forecast for severe turbulence and indicated that severe turbulence was reported by other airplanes.
+As Flight 46E taxied onto the runway to await takeoff clearance, the local controller informed "the flight crew that the pilot of another Evergreen Boeing 747 reported severe turbulence at 2500 ft while climbing out from runway 06R."
 After takeoff, at an altitude of about 2000 ft, the airplane experienced an uncommanded left bank of approximately 50 degrees.

 While the desired airspeed was 183 knot, the airspeed fluctuated about 75 knot from a high of 245 knot to a low of 170 knot.
 Shortly thereafter, the flight crew reported a "huge" yaw, the No. 2 throttle slammed to its aft stop, the No. 2 reverser indication showed thrust reverser deployment, and the No. 2 engine electrical bus failed.
 Several witnesses on the ground reported that the airplane experienced several severe pitch and roll oscillations before the engine separated.
 Shortly after the engine separated from the airplane, the flight crew declared an emergency, and the captain initiated a large radius turn to the left to return and land on runway 06R.
 The No. 1 engine was maintained at emergency/maximum power.
 While on the downwind portion of the landing pattern, bank angles momentarily exceeded 48 degrees, alternating with wings level.
 At about 12:45, Flight 46E advised the tower that they were on the runway.

 Investigation

-Investigators from the National Transportation Safety Board (NTSB), led the investigation.
+Investigators from the National Transportation Safety Board (NTSB) led the investigation.
 They discovered that there were multiple detachments of the pylon for engine two, which led to the subsequent detachment of the whole engine.
-Investigators also discovered that the direction of the detachment was outboard.
-It is likely that the reason for the engine detachment was due to the turbulence from the Alaskan Mountains the plane experienced as it climbed through 2,000 feet.
-The turbulence would've stressed the engine pylon.
-There was no sign of the same crack on other 747's pylon's after Flight 46E's incident.
+Investigators discovered the direction of the detachment was outboard.
+It is likely the reason for the engine detachment was due to turbulence from the Alaskan Mountains the plane experienced as it climbed through 2,000 feet.
+The turbulence would have stressed the engine pylon.
+There was no sign of the same crack on other 747 pylons after Flight 46E's accident.

-Prior to JAL46E's takeoff, another Evergreen 747 also on behalf operation with Japan Air Lines, JAL42E, also experienced minor damage.
-In response to the incident, the NTSB recommended that the FAA consider modifying the departure routes at Anchorage.
+Prior to JAL46E's takeoff, another Evergreen 747 also operating for Japan Air Lines, JAL42E, also experienced minor damage.
+In response to the accident, the NTSB recommended that the FAA consider modifying the departure routes at Anchorage.

 Aftermath

-N473EV was repaired and returned to service after the incident and kept flying for Evergreen International Airlines until 1998.
+N473EV was repaired and returned to service after the accident and kept flying for Evergreen International Airlines until 1998.
 The plane was scrapped in 2001.